An efficient spectral method for the dynamic behavior of truss structures: Introduction

 In this article, we present a new method for determining the dynamic behavior of a given truss structure based on our work on fluid flow networks \cite{fancher2022mechanical}.
-We retain a full description of the element dynamics much like the methodology of \cite{howard1998analysis,pao1999dynamic}, but we maintain a focus on the motions of the structure nodes rather than stress within the elements.
-By assuming linear stress and displacement dynamics, we can express the propagation of stress waves in terms of the node motions in Fourier space and develop a linear relation between the displacements of and forces acting on the nodes.
+We retain a full description of the element dynamics much like the methodology of \cite{howard1998analysis,pao1999dynamic}, but we maintain a focus on the motions of the structure joints rather than stress within the elements.
+By assuming linear stress and displacement dynamics, we can express the propagation of stress waves in terms of the joint motions in Fourier space and develop a linear relation between the displacements of and forces acting on the joints.
 This allows our resulting matrix objects to be smaller in size and thus more computationally efficient to analyze in comparison to those produced via element stress calculations.
-We then provide an analysis of two example structures to directly compare our results to those obtain by other methods.
+This method is different from the spectral element methods \cite{jf1997wave, chakraborty2003spectrally, lee2009spectral, an2020elastic, zuo2016numerical} which are similar to finite element methods except that the shape functions are chosen to be orthogonal functions as in a Fourier basis.
+Thus, if the bars are discretized using spectral elements then the size of the problem scales with the number of bars.
+In the technique presented here the size of the problem scales with the number of joints.\\

+We demonstrate the method's accuracy and efficiency through analysis of a simple structure (square frame with crossbar) and extend its application to disordered networks, revealing the inadequacy of ball-and-spring models at high frequencies.
+In contrast to the balls and spring method, our spectral method gives consistent results across frequency ranges.
+Finally, we show that our method can be used to optimize target joint motion in response to input joint oscillations, illustrating its usefulness in designing dynamics of complex, disordered systems.